lunakim-ubc/ImageDeblurring/README.md

 MATH 441 Project3 — 2025/26 W2

-Deblurring blurred images using Tikhonov regularization and related spectral filtering methods (Naive inverse, Truncated SVD).
-Covers linear motion blur, color image blur, and 3D volumetric blur.
+Image deblurring as an inverse problem, using a unified Tikhonov-FFT pipeline applied to three settings: linear motion blur, color image blur (including cross-channel coupling), and 3D volumetric blur.
+Naive inverse and Truncated SVD are included as baselines.

 ## Authors